pzs19/backdoor-diff/README.md

 cd classifier
 bash scripts/train_imagenette.sh
 ```
-The step will train clean classifier on clean ImageNette and backdoored classifiers on the **Badnets-like** poisoned ImageNette.
+This step trains a clean classifier (ResNet-50) on ImageNette and a backdoored classifier on the **Badnets-like** poisoned ImageNette.
 They are saved at model_ckpt/imagenette

 2. run clean classifier on generated data.
 ```